 Robert works for FESFM a facilities management company.
 He is a qualified public sector (IPFA) accountant with over 25 years’ experience in the public sector.
 Robert has experience of senior management positions in Local Government, in both finance and property and project management.
 Robert has spent eight years on the board of management of Forth Valley College, including six years as chair of the Audit Committee.
-Robert currently works part time for a regenerations charity that focuses on employability and skills training.
+He has also worked as a Business Support Manager for Raploch Urban Regeneration Company.

 Siobhan is a Senior Lecturer within the Department of Law, Economics, Accountancy & Risk at Glasgow Caledonian University and has teaching interests and expertise in a variety of under-graduate, post-graduate and professional programmes.
 Siobhan specialises in the subject areas of public sector accounting and internal/external auditing, and public sector financial management, having previous work experience as a government auditor.
 Siobhan is actively involved in researching all of the above topics and has presented and published a range of papers in these areas, both in the UK and overseas.
 Siobhan is also a Chartered Public Finance Accountant, a previous Non-Executive Director of West of Scotland Housing Association/Chair of their Audit Committee, the previous Chair of the Audit & Governance Panel at South Ayrshire Council, a past national examiner for CIPFA/ACCA, and sits in an advisory capacity on governance and scrutiny to many public sector organisations.
 Siobhan has taught, and continues to teach, on a variety of courses and consultancy projects for professional accountancy institutes and bodies, and for overseas Governments.